 Attempt to 'map' the flow of information between systems.

-Gaining Access (Exploitation): Focus on gaining unauthorized access to the target system or network and exploit vulnerabilities discovered during the scanning stage.
+Gaining Access (Exploitation): Focus on gaining unauthorised access to the target system or network and exploiting vulnerabilities discovered during the scanning stage.
 Tools such as password cracking and exploiting software vulnerabilities may be employed to access the target system.

 Post-Compromise Scanning & Exploitation: Rescan the compromised systems for the following: